 What is the Ninja Coffee Bar?

 The Ninja Coffee Bar is a new and innovative brewing system from one of the best popular coffee maker brands on the mass commercial market.
 The system allows you to prepare both hot and cold coffee and blended drinks in a single machine.
 Most models also allow you to select different size brews and are programmed to develop coffee at the right temperature, level of saturation, and proper bloom times.

 The coffee bar comes with a removable water reservoir, removable brew baskets, and a smart scoop for easy measuring.
 The complete system allows you to make tea, coffee, and cold brews.
-Models may also include additional features, such as a frother and an easy to clean the filter.
+Models may also include additional features, such as a frother, carafe and an easy to clean the paper filters.

 Even better: it’s pod free.
 There have been some concerns from environmental groups that coffee pods generate plastic waste, in large quantities, that is detrimental to the environment.
 While some companies are now working towards biodegradable pods, the no pod option is even better.